DemianWright/io_scene_blb/README.md

 #### Defining Quad Sections & Coverage ####
 BLB files allow [mesh](#def-mesh) [faces](#def-face) to be sorted into seven sections: top, bottom, north, east, south, west, and omni.
-Quads in these sections may then be automatically hidden in-game using the [coverage system](#def-coverage), if it is defined correctly in the BLB file.
+Quads in these sections may then be automatically hidden in-game using the [coverage system](#def-coverage), if it is defined in a meaningful way in the BLB file.

-The coverage system allows the game to not render quads that are completely covered by adjacent bricks improving frame rate when a large number of bricks are on the screen at once.
+The coverage system allows the game to skip rendering quads that are completely covered by adjacent bricks improving the frame rate when a large number of bricks are on the screen at once.
 Quads are sorted into these sections by using one of the tokens below in the name of the [object](#def-object) containing the faces to be sorted into that section.
 If a [visible object](#def-visible-object) has no quad sorting token specified, the omni section is used.